 The Mauritian minimum wage is set at 2,250 rupees ($54.35) per week or 9,000 rupees ($217.40) monthly.

 For customers of Remote, all employee payments will be made in equal monthly installments on or before the last working day of each calendar month, payable in arrears.

 A 13th month bonus is required by law in Mauritius and this is paid out in December.
 For workers in continuous employment with the same employer as at 31 December of that year, they are entitled to the payment of a bonus equivalent to one twelfth of their yearly earnings.

 The bonus should be paid by the employer as follows:

 A worker is regarded as an employee whose basic wage does not exceed Rs 100,000 in a month.
 For persons earning above Rs 100,000 in a month, the calculation of the end of year bonus is based on monthly basic salary, rather than earnings.

-Our benefits packages in Mauritius are tailored to fulfill the local needs of your employees.
+We are still busy building our own entity in Mauritius, but our benefits packages for all countries are tailored to fulfill the local needs of your employees.
 Typically, our packages contain some or all of the following benefits:

 Learn how employment taxes affect your payroll and your employees’ paychecks in Mauritius.

 6% - Pension fund (for all employees earning over MUR 50,000 per month)